 A graduate with a Master of Business Administration (MBA) from Sacramento State can rake in a whopping average around $82K per year, more than any other degree from this school.
 On the other end of the spectrum, those with a Bachelor of Science in Graphic Design tend to do the worst in terms of salary, making an average $63K per year.

 Proficiency in Microsoft Office is common among Sacramento State alumni, and when it comes to using it on the job, about one in six former students report doing so.
 Former Hornets who have experience with Training can expect to make 40 percent more than other alumni ($87K on average).
 Also considered top-notch skills are Engineering Design, Microsoft Excel, and Project Management.

 Benefits and Perks

-Just one-third of alumni enjoy paid vacation and merely one in three grads get paid sick time.
-A large number of respondents have medical plans, and a strong majority of alums have dental insurance.
-A large number of former students take advantage of a 401(k) plan.
-California State University graduates also take advantage of life insurance, a casual working environment, a company-subsidized cell phone, and flexible hours.
+Only about one-third of alumni enjoy paid vacation and one in three grads receive sick leave.
+Most alumni participate in a 401(k) retirement savings plan.
+For this school, a large number of former students are the recipients of health benefits, and a strong majority of survey participants pick up dental plans, too.
+Other benefits awarded to California State University alumni include life insurance, a casual working environment, a company-subsidized cell phone, and 403(b).

-Median pay for San Francisco State University grads is $62K, making their salaries most similar to those of Sacramento State grads.
+Among alumni of similar schools, San Francisco State University grads (who make an average of $63K) earn salaries most similar to Sacramento State alumni.
 Other schools similar to Sacramento State include Sonoma State University, California State University-East Bay, and California State University-Stanislaus.